Independence Day (1996 film): Radio

 On August 4, 1996, BBC Radio 1 broadcast the one-hour play Independence Day UK, written, produced, and directed by Dirk Maggs, a spin-off depicting the alien invasion from a British perspective.
 None of the original cast was present.
 Dean Devlin gave Maggs permission to produce an original version, on the condition that he did not reveal certain details of the movie's plot, and that the British were not depicted as saving the day.
 Independence Day UK was set up to be similar to the 1938 radio broadcast of The War of the Worlds—the first 20 minutes were live.

 Multimedia

 In 1996 a "behind-the-scenes" multimedia CD-ROM titled Inside Independence Day was released for Microsoft Windows and Macintosh; it includes storyboards for the film, sketches, movie clips, and a preview of the Independence Day video game.

 Video games

 An Independence Day video game was released in February 1997 for the PlayStation, Sega Saturn, and PC, each version receiving mostly tepid reviews.
 The multi-view shooter game contains various missions to perform, with the ultimate goal of destroying the aliens' primary weapon.
 A pinball machine themed to the film was released by Sega in June 1996.
 Plus, a wireless mobile version was released in 2005.

-A video game entitled ID4 Online was released in 2000.
+A video game titled ID4 Online (or Independence Day Online) was released by Mythic Entertainment.